 The fundraising strategy for construction of this project has been divided into three phases.
 The first phase of the plan was to raise $400,000 for initial building costs to construct the foundation, rough in plumbing and electricity, move the barn to the site and fully enclose the structure.
 Thanks to the generosity of foundations, friends and Prairie Plains members, Phase One was accomplished in 2011!

 Phase Two calls for an additional $500,000 to install the fire sprinkler system, electrical service, HVAC, plumbing and the north deck/walkway.
 Also included in this phase of construction are the exterior siding, east patio, interior framing of the kitchen and restrooms and finishing the screened porch.
-More great news!!
-We've raised $100,000 toward this goal already, and in 2013 our board of directors voted to designate $250,000 of unrestricted donations and operating surplus from our restoration program allowed us to achieve our Phase Two fundraising goal at the end of 2013!
-We're now only $400,000 away from having two-thirds of the funding needed to complete the Center.
+More great news!! $150,000 from the Mitzi Fox Remainder Charitable Trust combined with $100,000 raised during 2013 and $250,000 of unrestricted donations and operating surplus from our restoration program allowed us to achieve our Phase Two fundraising goal at the end of 2013!
+We're now only $400,000 away from completion!!!

 The final phase, representing the remaining one-third of our fundraising goal, is $450,000.
 Construction projects in this phase include the south entry deck, patio and retaining walls, insulation, drywall, interior finish work, interior windows and doors, kitchen, elevator and furnishings.
 Download the 2016 Center Fundraising Folder for more information about the final phase of construction and how you can help us reach this important goal.

 Make a Donation